Terug

 Medicine

 In the first two years, the master's program in Medicine offers you a total of 12 weeks of elective space for deepening your knowledge or for research.
 Year 3 of the master gives you the opportunity to follow longer elective clinical or research internships according to interest.
-Within the Center for Circulatory Health there is always place for enthusiastic and interested master's students in Medicine to carry out such internships.
+Within the Circulatory Health Research Center there is always place for enthusiastic and interested master's students in Medicine to carry out such internships.

 SUMMA

 For biomedical and life sciences bachelors, the SUMMA in Utrecht is a challenging master's program to become a basic physician ánd clinical researcher.
 During this program you learn the general skills necessary for scientific research in the line "Research education".
 In addition, the SUMMA training program pays attention to various medical disciplines, including cardiovascular diseases.
 For example, blood circulation and the most common circulatory disorders are addressed in different ways in the first year (courses "General Pathology", "Anatomy", "Cardiovascular System" and "Nephrology").
 In addition, you will gain clinical experience with cardiovascular patients during various student outpatient clinics under the supervision of medical specialists.
-If you are interested in cardiovascular research, there are excellent opportunities within the Center for Circulatory Health for further depth through clinical internships and a research project ("Research Practice") during SUMMA training.
+If you are interested in cardiovascular research, there are excellent opportunities within the Circulatory Health Research Center for further depth through clinical internships and a research project ("Research Practice") during SUMMA training.

 Biomedical education